What Kind of Notebook Is Best for Creative Writing?

 I’ve never tried to write a novel myself, but I have done some creative writing workshops, and I agree with Cat Rambo’s comment– larger size paper works better, in my case lined paper.
 This is totally in contrast to my adoration of pocket-sized notebooks with unlined paper.
 I use the small notebooks to make notes about things I might want to write, but the actual writing happens in a different format.

-Comments (1) left to “What Kind of Notebook Is Best for Creative Writing?”
+2 thoughts on “What Kind of Notebook Is Best for Creative Writing?”